 Straight away, work began on Spooky Tooth’s debut album.
 The new recruit quickly made his presence felt.
 Whereas the four members of Art cowrote most of their debut album Supernatural Fairy Tales, that wasn’t the case with Spooky Tooth.

 Gary Wright penned Sunshine Help Me and cowrote another six tracks.
 This included It Hurts You So and Forget It, I Got It with his ole buddy Jimmy Miller.
 The Wright and Miller partnership weren’t finished.
 They cowrote Love Really Changed Me with Luther Grosvenor.
 That trio joined Mike Harrison in penning Here I Lived So We.
-Luther Grosvenor and Chris Wight also cowrote Bubbles.
-Spooky Tooth was quickly becoming the Chris Wright show.
+Luther Grosvenor and Gary Wight also cowrote Bubbles.
+Spooky Tooth was quickly becoming the Gary Wright show.

 If the other members felt uncomfortable that Chris Wight was playing a leading role in Spooky Tooth.
 He was friends with Jimmy Miller, who was chosen to produce It’s All About.
 He just happened to be friends with Island Records’ owner Chris Blackwell.
 To onlookers, these relationships looked too cosy.
-After all, it was Chris Blackwell who introduced Chris Wright.
+After all, it was Chris Blackwell who introduced Gary Wright.
 He would join the rest of Spooky Tooth at Olympic Studios.

 Island Records’ recording sessions were notorious for only allotting a specific amount of time to record an album.
 Woe betide the band and producer who went over budget.
 Spooky Tooth had twelve songs to record when they entered the studio in November 1967.
 This included covers of Janis Ian’s Society’s Child, Bob Dylan’s Too Much Of Nothing and John D. Loudermilk’s Tobacco Road.
 Along with the songs penned by members of Spooky Tooth, the twelve songs became It’s All About.

 Before the release of It’s All About in June 1968, critics had their say on Spooky Tooth’s debut album.
 They were won over by It’s All About.
 Many critics gave the albums rave reviews.
 Some critics liked that Spooky Tooth had two different vocalists.
 This was uncommon.
-However, with Mike Harrison and Chris Wright sharing the lead vocals, this allowed the band to take their music in a variety of directions.
+However, with Mike Harrison and Gary Wright sharing the lead vocals, this allowed the band to take their music in a variety of directions.
 On It’s All About, this included blues, rock and psychedelia.
 Despite winning over critics, record buyers weren’t convinced.

 When It’s All About was released in June 1968, the album wasn’t the success many had forecast.
 This would soon change.